 Well Casing Cleaning

 These are recommended procedures for cleaning well casing and riser pipes.
-Use procedures specified by a FDEP contract, order, permit, or rule, if different or more stringent than the procedures outlined below.
+Use procedures specified by a DEP contract, order, permit, or rule, if different or more stringent than the procedures outlined below.

-FDEP recommends only using casing that is designed for subsurface environmental groundwater monitoring.
+DEP recommends only using casing that is designed for subsurface environmental groundwater monitoring.

 Casing that has been contaminated with grease, hydraulic fluid, petroleum fuel, etc. may require additional cleaning or deemed unusable.